azurecitadel/azurecitadel/content/terraform/fundamentals/10-destroy.md

 </pre>
 {{< /raw >}}

     The resource is no longer in the config and so Terraform plans to remove it.
-This reinforces Terraform's strengths and power in lifecycle management.

-    > Some of you will be familiar with ARM templates or Bicep and the standard *incremental* mode, which contributes resources.
-Terraform behaviour is closer to the less common *complete* mode.
+    > Some of you will be familiar with ARM templates or Bicep and the standard *incremental* mode, which only ever **contributes** resources idempotently.
+If you were to remove resources from the resources array in an ARM template then those resources would remain in the resource group and would have to be manually deleted.
+    >
+    > The Terraform behaviour here is closer to the less commonly used *complete* mode in ARM / Bicep.

 1. Apply the change

-    ```shell
+    ```bash
     terraform apply
     ```

     Approve the change.
+The container group will be deleted.

 ## terraform destroy